B-Divyesh/GrahaOS/README.md

 ### Vision for GrahaOS

 The goal of GrahaOS is to move beyond traditional human-computer interaction paradigms.
-We envision a future where users can interact with their computers naturally—through voice and conversation—without needing to understand peripherals like keyboards or mice.
+We envision a future where users can interact with their computers naturally through voice and conversation without needing to understand peripherals like keyboards or mice.

 A computer should: